-- Trauma-informed Emergency Dismissal Drill (at a time not to occur more than 15 minutes earlier than normal dismissal time) to test communication and transportation.
-Parents to be notified at least one-week prior to drill. - Trauma-informed live drills including shelter/shelter-in-place, hold/hold-in-place, evacuate/evacuation, lockdown, and secure lockout.
-Parents to be notified within one-week preceding any such drill. - Trauma-informed live drills for specific responses (hostage taking, bomb-threat, etc.) - Trauma-informed Situational Drills - Tabletop exercises may be used as a training resource for staff - Emergency Response Team exercises - Building pre-clearance searches
+• Trauma-informed Emergency Dismissal Drill (at a time not to occur more than 15 minutes earlier than normal dismissal time) to test communication and transportation.
+Parents to be notified at least one-week prior to drill.

+- Trauma-informed live drills including shelter/shelter-in-place, hold/hold-in-place, evacuate/evacuation, lockdown, and secure lockout. - Trauma-informed live drills for specific responses (hostage taking, bomb-threat, etc.) - Trauma-informed Situational Drills - Tabletop exercises may be used as a training resource for staff. - Emergency Response Team exercises - Building pre-clearance searches

 The school district recognizes that critical evaluation of drills and exercises is the best learning experience and results in improved response procedures.
 As a result, the district will invite local agencies to participate in and to help evaluate all exercises.
 These agencies may include but not be limited to the Police and Fire Departments, Rescue and Ambulance Services, Local Office of Emergency Management and the local BOCES Health & Safety Office.
 Each school district shall practice emergency response procedures (evacuation, lockdown, and emergency dismissal drills) under its District-wide School Safety Plan and each of its Building-Level Emergency Response Plans.
 Procedures and timeframes for notification of parents or persons in parental relation regarding drills and other emergency response training(s) that include students will be developed.
 Drills conducted during the school day with students present shall be conducted in a trauma-informed, developmentally, and age-appropriate manner and shall not include props, actors, or simulations or other tactics to mimic a school shooting or other act of violence or emergency.
 At the time drills are conducted, students and staff shall be informed that the activities being conducted are a drill.
-Full-scale exercises shall not be conducted on a regular school day and such exercises will not include students without the written consent from parents or persons in parental relation.
+Full-scale exercises shall not be conducted on a regular school day and such exercises will not include students without the written consent form parents or persons in parental relation.
 Drills shall be completed on different days of the week and during different times of the school day.
 Drills shall occur after annual training in emergency procedures has been provided to students and staff.

 Education Law Section 807 requires eight (8) evacuation and four (4) lockdown drills to be completed in each school building every school year.
-(6) evacuation drills and (2) lockdown drills shall be completed between September 1st and December 31st.
 De-briefings will occur after every drill or actual event.